rust-lang/book/src/ch15-02-deref.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-13/src/main.rs:here}}
 ```

-<span class="caption">Listing 15-13: The code we would have to write if Rust
+<span class="caption" id="15-13">Listing 15-13: The code we would have to write if Rust
 didn’t have deref coercion</span>

 The `(*m)` dereferences the `MyBox<String>` into a `String`.
 Then the `&` and